Learn how to setup a new Windows Server with ASP.NET MVC Application:

 2.8 Review Summary and click “Launch”.

-2.9 Create a key pair, download it and store in a secure place.
+2.9 Create a key pair, download it, and store it in a secure place.

 2.10 Launch Status screen.
 The instance you created is now launching.

-2.11 Now EC2 Instance is ready to use, click on EC2 dashboard icon.
+2.11 Now EC2 Instance is ready to use, click on the EC2 dashboard icon.